prathmeshd001/studytrack-docs/README.md

 -   **Plan** – A weekly template of study blocks.
 -   **Task** – A to‑do item with due date, priority, and course tag.
 -   **Session** – A timed focus block (e.g., Pomodoro 25/5).
--   **Report** – An auto‑generated snapshot of hours, completion, and slipage.
+-   **Report** – An auto‑generated snapshot of hours, completion, and slippage.

 ## 6. Creating Your First Plan